PercevalSA/sink/README.md

 * `-s SCORE, --score SCORE` - score threshold to automatically link contacts.
 Must be between 0 and 100.
 The higher this number, the more similar contact and friends names must be to be automatically linked.
 Defaults to 100 (perfect match).
 * `-m MATCHES, --matches MATCHES` - the number of results to show when searching for friends to link to a contact.
 Defaults to 5.
 * `-r RETRIES, --retries RETRIES` - number of times to retry updating photos before failing.
 Defaults to 3.
 * `-d DELAY, --delay DELAY` - seconds to wait between photo updates to avoid being blocked from facebook.
 Default to 5.
+* `-e EXPIRY, --expiry EXPIRY` - number of days a photo is valid, the photo is updated if expired, mitigate blockade from facebook.
+Default to 30.

 To view information about the Sink update command invoke help

     $ python sink.py update -h